 However, for a cohesive look, you need to make sure that you balance the color, shape, and color.

 From traditional to bold, wallpaper is back in a big way this year.
 Wallpaper can do a lot more than what paint can, and it creates a larger WOW factor.
 If you’re like me, and it scares you to wallpaper an entire room for fear of you’ll get sick of it in a year and have to scrape it off, adding it in behind your shelving is the perfect (and subtle) way to go.

-Adding color behind your shelving is a great way make a bold statement in your space.
+Adding color behind your shelving is a great way to make a bold statement in your space, like the Styled Press.
 I always like to choose a signature color for the entire room and then sprinkle it throughout.
 Whether it’s the wallpaper or simply a fresh coat of paint, it’s sure to create a bold look.

-Whether it’s open shelving or more of a built in look (like below), adding tile for a backsplash is another fun option.
+Whether it’s open shelving or more of a built-in look, adding tile for a backsplash is another fun option.
 And this doesn’t have to just go in a kitchen.
 Another great option is adding in tin ceiling panels for behind your shelving, which is half the cost.

 Arrange Books by Color

 What gives the most texture to your shelving is what’s actually on the shelves.
 Arranging the books by color is a fab way to make a statement and add texture to the room.
 You want to balance both the shape of the books and texture of the books throughout the shelves.
 With books, I like to choose a signature texture of books to sprinkle throughout not only the books, but materials in the decor.
 I get all my home staging books from second hand stores, always for under $1.

 Wood Paneling & Shiplap